 <strong>Nature Improvement Areas are to be set up across England</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.New nature zones covering hundreds of thousands of hectares are to be set up across England, DEFRA has announced.

 The 12 Nature Improvement Areas (NIAs), which include marshes, wetlands and woodland, will each get a share of £7.5million to create wildlife havens, restore habitats and encourage local people to get involved with nature.